Linaro/lava/doc/v2/writing-tests.rst

 Each time a match is found, the buffer is cleared.
 If there is a lot of output with no pattern matches, the processing can slow down.

-It is possible to limit the window which ``pexpect`` uses to scan for pattern matches and LAVA uses a limit of 2048 bytes.
+By default ``pexpect`` uses a buffer of 2000 bytes for the input used for pattern matches.
+In order to improve performance, LAVA uses a limit of 4092 bytes.
 This is intended to limit problems with processing slowing down but best practice remains to manage the test job output to make the logs more useful during later triage.

 Large log files also have a few implications for the user interface and triage.
 More content makes loading links to a test job take longer and finding the